Baikonur Cosmodrome Site 45

-Site 45 at the Baikonur Cosmodrome is a launch site used by Zenit rockets.
-It consists of two pads, one of which is still in use.
-It has been the launch site for all Soviet and Russian government Zenit launches, along with a commercial launch conducted for Globalstar in 1998, and continuing commercial launches under the Land Launch programme.
+Site 45 at the Baikonur Cosmodrome used to be a Zenit rocket launch site consisting of two pads, both of which are currently inactive.
+It used to be the launch site for all Soviet and Russian government Zenit launches, along with a commercial launch conducted for Globalstar in 1998, and continuing commercial launches under the Land Launch programme.
 The main pad at the site is area 45/1, which was completed in 1983 following five years of construction.
 A second pad, area 45/2, was completed in 1990, but was destroyed by a launch failure in the same year.

 The first launch from site 45, using pad 1, occurred on 13 April 1985.
 This was a sub-orbital test flight of the Zenit-2, and the maiden flight of the Zenit rocket.
 The launch failed, and was followed up with a second, successful, test flight launched at 08:21 GMT on 21 June 1985.
 Whilst this launch was also intended to be suborbital, some debris from the launch reached low Earth orbit.
 The first launch from pad 2 occurred on 22 May 1990, when a Zenit-2 successfully orbited a Tselina-2 ELINT satellite.
 On the next launch, also from pad 2, the first stage RD-171 engine failed five seconds after launch and the rocket fell back onto the launch pad from a height of about 70 m.
 The resulting explosion completely destroyed the launch pad, and was reported to have lifted a 1,000 tonne metal structure 20 metres into the air, and to have caused significant damage to lighting towers 100 metres from the pad.
 Zenit launches resumed from pad 1 around ten months later, pad 2 was not rebuilt.